Quick Quack Car Wash: Company

 Quick Quack Car Wash provides exterior-only express car washes.
-It utilizes eco-friendly techniques in each of its locations.
-Using filtering technology, it reclaims 100% of the water used in each cleaning operation.
-In addition, the company utilizes biodegradable and non-toxic soaps and cleansers.
-Quick Quack Car Wash was the first car wash company in Sacramento to get certified as a sustainable business, and it was certified green by the Sacramento Business Environmental Resource Center.
+The company states that it utilizes eco-friendly techniques such as reclaiming water used and using biodegradable and non-toxic cleansers.
+It was the first car wash company in Sacramento to get certified as a sustainable business and it was certified green by the Sacramento Business Environmental Resource Center.

 Awards

 In 2007, the company was named one of the "Top 50 Car Washes in the Country" by Modern Car Care magazine.
 In 2013, Quick Quack Car Wash was named the "Best Car Wash" by Sacramento Magazine.
 It also took the award in 2011 and 2012.
 Quick Quack Car Wash won the 2011, 2012, and 2013 award for "Best Car Wash" by the Amarillo Globe-News.
 In 2012, ColoradoSprings.com gave Quick Quack Car Wash the Gold award for its car wash services.

 Quick Quack Car Wash was voted the best Car Wash in multiple regions.
 In Sacramento, CA region the company won "Best of Sacramento" in 2016, City Voters "A-List" in 2015, 2016 & 2017, The Press Tribune's "Best of the Best" in 2013, 2016 & 2017, Citrus Heights Chamber's "Best of Citrus Heights" in 2016 & 2017, Folsom Telegraph's "Best of the Best" in 2017 and the Sacramento County Business Environmental Resource Center recognized Quick Quack Car Wash for its water conservation efforts with a 2014 Sustainable Business of the Year Award.
-In Texas, the company was voted "Best of Lubbock" in 2015 and "Best of Amarillo" in 2014, 2015 & 2016.
-In Utah, the company was voted "Best of Utah Valley" in 2017.
-In Colorado, they were awarded the "Gold" award by the Colorado Springs Gazette in 2012 & 2013.